gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-19-finalize-game
+Added the ability to end a game (finalize) and put the game back into edit mode (unfinalize).

+The linter called out using double bang (!!).
+See https://medium.com/better-programming/javascript-bang-bang-i-shot-you-down-use-of-double-bangs-in-javascript-7c9d94446054

 ## step-18-move-files
 For any subdirectories that have only one file (e.g. season had an actions subdirectory)